-This program incorporates career and personal development skills that will meet employer needs for the long haul and over the road trucking industries as well as student expectations for employment.
-The curriculum will provide the student with a strong understanding of the transportation industry.
-The student will be provided with the necessary skills and knowledge to successfully obtain licensure through the State of Illinois, meeting Department of Transportation and commercial driver's licensure requirements.
+This program incorporates career and personal development skills to prepared students for employment in the trucking industry.
+The curriculum provides the student with a strong understanding of the transportation industry and necessary skills and knowledge to successfully obtain a commercial driver's license (CDL), meeting Department of Transportation and Federal Motor Carrier Safety Administration (FMCSA) requirements.

-Hours
+Credit Hours

-TDR 176 Truck Driving 12
+TDR 176 Truck Driving 14

-TDR 198 Externship 4
+TDR 198 Externship 2

 TOTAL HOURS 16